 When that time comes, your web designer will probably mention building the website on WordPress.
 What is WordPress?
-Simply it is a content management system (CMS) that’s build on top of two of the most popular and widely supported web technologies (the PHP language and MySQL database software) and has been in development since the early 2000s.
+Simply it is a content management system (CMS) that’s built on top of two of the most popular and widely supported web technologies (the PHP language and MySQL database software) and has been in development since the early 2000s.
 As well as a rich feature set, WordPress web development gives you several other advantages:

 - It’s easy to find developers familiar with the WordPress platform